Waterfall project management methodology, phases, and guide

 Team members can manage time effectively

-Because the waterfall methodology requires so much upfront planning during the requirement and design phase, it is easy for stakeholders to estimate how much time their specific part of the waterfall process will take.
+Because waterfall requires so much upfront planning during the requirements and design phases, it's easy for stakeholders to estimate how much time their specific part will take.

 Read: 18 time management tips, strategies, and quick wins to get your best work done